aws-powertools/powertools-lambda-java/docs/core/logging.md

 ???+ tip "Additional keys are based on the MDC"
     `clearState` is based on `MDC.clear()`.
 State clearing is automatically done at the end of the execution of the handler if set to `true`.

+## Logging incoming event

+When debugging in non-production environments, you can instruct the `@Logging` annotation to log the incoming event with `logEvent` param or via `POWERTOOLS_LOGGER_LOG_EVENT` env var.

+???+ warning
+    This is disabled by default to prevent sensitive info being logged

+=== "AppLogEvent.java"

+    ```java hl_lines="5"
+       public class AppLogEvent implements RequestHandler<APIGatewayProxyRequestEvent, APIGatewayProxyResponseEvent> {

+        private static final Logger LOGGER = LoggerFactory.getLogger(AppLogEvent.class);

+        @Logging(logEvent = true)
+        public APIGatewayProxyResponseEvent handleRequest(final APIGatewayProxyRequestEvent input, final Context context) {
+            // ...
+        }
+    }
+    ```

+## Logging handler response

+When debugging in non-production environments, you can instruct the `@Logging` annotation to log the response with `logResponse` param or via `POWERTOOLS_LOGGER_LOG_RESPONSE` env var.

+???+ warning
+    This is disabled by default to prevent sensitive info being logged

+=== "AppLogResponse.java"

+    ```java hl_lines="5"
+    public class AppLogResponse implements RequestHandler<APIGatewayProxyRequestEvent, APIGatewayProxyResponseEvent> {

+        private static final Logger LOGGER = LoggerFactory.getLogger(AppLogResponse.class);

+        @Logging(logResponse = true)
+        public APIGatewayProxyResponseEvent handleRequest(final APIGatewayProxyRequestEvent input, final Context context) {
+            // ...
+        }
+    }
+    ```

+## Logging handler uncaught exception
+By default, AWS Lambda logs any uncaught exception that might happen in the handler.
+However, this log is not structured and does not contain any additional context.
+You can instruct the `@Logging` annotation to log this kind of exception with `logError` param or via `POWERTOOLS_LOGGER_LOG_ERROR` env var.

+???+ warning
+    This is disabled by default to prevent double logging

+=== "AppLogResponse.java"

+    ```java hl_lines="5"
+    public class AppLogError implements RequestHandler<APIGatewayProxyRequestEvent, APIGatewayProxyResponseEvent> {

+        private static final Logger LOGGER = LoggerFactory.getLogger(AppLogError.class);

+        @Logging(logError = true)
+        public APIGatewayProxyResponseEvent handleRequest(final APIGatewayProxyRequestEvent input, final Context context) {
+            // ...
+        }
+    }
+    ```

 # Advanced